 Undergraduate Only (CHEM 0001-0092)

-0001 Chemical Fundamentals with Lab.
+0001 General Chemistry I with Lab.
 Atomic and molecular structure, chemical nomenclature, intermolecular forces and states of matter, the relation of structure and bonding to physical and chemical properties of matter, patterns of chemical reactions, stoichiometry, thermochemistry, and properties of solutions.
 Three lectures, one laboratory, one recitation.
 Only one of Chemistry 1, 11, or 16, may be counted for credit.

-0002 Chemical Principles with Lab.
+0002 General Chemistry II with Lab.
 Chemical kinetics and thermodynamics, physical and chemical equilibria, aqueous equilibria (acid-base, precipitation, and complex formation), electrochemistry, introduction to organic chemistry (families of organic compounds, basic stereochemistry and nomenclature).
 Additional topics may include environmental, nuclear, coordination chemistry; chemistry of selected elements; and introduction to biological chemistry.
 Three lectures, one laboratory, one recitation.
 Prerequisite: Chemistry 1, 11, 16, or consent.
 Only one of Chemistry 2 or 12 may be counted for credit.

 0006 From the Big Bang to Humankind.
 Course will explore the origins of the Universe, the formation of Earth and its structure, the chemistry of life, the development of complex organisms, and the development of modern humans.
 Students will learn the evidence for the various ideas presented, the scientific method used by scientists, and how the community of scientists evaluates the evidence.
 This course does not fulfill pre-medical requirements for a lab-based chemistry course.